Varicose Veins vs Spider Veins

 - Large, dilated, bulging veins protruding above the level of the skin, often looking like bluish rope underneath the skin.
 These bulging veins tend to be associated with symptoms of pain, heaviness, swelling and aching in the leg.

-- Treated, after an initial consultation and ultrasound, via in-office endovenous laser ablation, often in conjunction with ambulatory phlebectomy and endovenous chemical ablation, depending on the severity and source of the diseased veins.
+- Following an initial consultation and ultrasound, varicose veins may be treated via in-office endovenous laser ablation.
+This is often in conjunction with ambulatory phlebectomy and endovenous chemical ablation, depending on the severity and source of the diseased veins.

-- Treatment is covered by insurance if the patient is symptomatic or had had complications, and the ultrasound shows venous reflux (backwards flow of blood in veins).
+- Treatment is covered by insurance if the patient is symptomatic or has had complications, and the ultrasound shows venous reflux (backwards flow of blood in veins).